dayour/Durable-Copilot-Studio/quickstarts/durable-functions/dotnet/HelloCities/README.md

    - The Azure subscription you'd like to use.
    - The Azure location to use.
 This location is related to the location in which you created the resource group, scheduler, and task hub.

-   > **Note:** This template defaults to **Elastic Premium EP1 sku plan on Linux**.
+    Once the azd up command finishes, the app will have successfully provisioned and deployed.

+    > **Note:**
-1. The terminal tracks the deployment process.
-The deployment finishes with a `"Run-From-Zip is set to a remote URL using WEBSITE_RUN_FROM_PACKAGE or WEBSITE_USE_ZIP app setting.` error.
-You can ignore this.
+    > If the deployment finishes with a `"Run-From-Zip is set to a remote URL using WEBSITE_RUN_FROM_PACKAGE or WEBSITE_USE_ZIP app setting` error, you can ignore it.
+    >
+    > If you get the error `The request may be blocked by network rules of storage account` when uploading _functions.zip_ to blob storage, rerun the upload command.
+There's a command in the deploy script that allow-lists you computer's IP address in the storage account firewall.
+However, more time than specified might be needed for the allowlist to take into effect.

 Your application has been deployed!

 ## Navigate to the Durable Task Scheduler Observability Dashboard